Database List By Format: E-Books

 Content includes works by lesser known authors and complete works by twenty-eight major authors including Alexander Pope, Benjamin Franklin, Thomas Paine, and Henry Fielding.
 Content also includes significant women writers, collections about the French Revolution, numerous editions of the works of Shakespeare, and multiple editions of individual works.
 The second edition includes nearly 50,000 titles and 7 million pages from the library holdings of world-renowned institutions such as the British Library, Bodleian, Cambridge, National Library of Scotland and the Ransom Center at the University of Texas.

-Gale Virtual Reference Library is a collection of encyclopedias and specialized reference sources for multidisciplinary research.
+Formerly known as Gale Virtual Reference Library, Gale eBooks is a collection of encyclopedias and specialized reference sources for multidisciplinary research.
 These eBooks are available 24/7 with no checkout.
 Titles can be browsed, searched and downloaded anytime from any Internet-connected device.

 |Google Book Search

 Search the full text of Books and find the perfect book for your purposes and discover new ones that interest you.

 Note: Login at Hathi Trust site to download and build collections.
 From login tab, select University of Miami as the HathiTrust Partner Insititution and login with CaneID username/password.

 UM users have full-text access to over 6.4 million public domain works within the HathiTrust.

 |Health Services/Technology Assessment Texts (The National Library of Medicine)